i3d/goiter/README.md

 An Iterator API that inspired from Rust's Iterator Trait.
 [WIP]

+NOTE: Since Go 1.18, language level generics is available, so there is much high chance (and arguably better way) to implement Iterators now.
+And [there you go](https://github.com/golang/go/discussions/54245)

 A few notes for this API:

 🩸 The design of this Iterator API is heavily inspired by the 🦀Rust's Iterator trait.
 It tries to bring some familiar mindsets b/w Go and Rust.
 You could think of it as a study series, or design pattern research, or whatever.